saren44/react-shake-it/README.md

 ### `interpolateFn`
 Function (`(progress: number) => number`) used to create values for the animation.
 Input and output values are between `0.0` and `1.0`.

-### `createOnce`
-Setting this to `true` will cause the animation not to re-render between activations.
-The animation still will be created, when one of her elements changes.
-Useful with non-random interpolate functions.